 One downside is that you will need two separate circuits when hooking up the tub, one for the pump and drain and another for the heater.
 It can also take a while to install and is definitely not something that can be done quickly in a weekend, even with professional installation.

-The tub has standard safety features such as the low threshold and watertight seal.
+Moreover, this type of tub has standard safety features such as the low threshold and watertight seal.
 It also has a grab bar and a textured, slip-proof floor.
-The seat within the tub is also contoured in order to make it easier and safer to sit down and stand out, as well as making it more comfortable to sit on while bathing.
+A seat within the tub is also contoured in order to make it easier and safer to sit down and stand out, as well as making it more comfortable to sit on while bathing.